The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

+\underline{\it Consequence of varying $\pT$ acceptance.} Finally, we address a practical experimental issue: different experiments employ different $\pT$ acceptance ranges.
+For example, ALICE typically measures $\pT>0.1$~GeV, CMS uses $\pT>0.3$~GeV, and ATLAS employs $\pT>0.5$~GeV in Pb+Pb collisions.
+The fractional spectra defined in these different ranges have distinct normalizations, leading to systematic differences in the extracted $v_0(\pT)$.

+According to Eq.~\eqref{eq:7c}, even when $N$ is fixed, the multiplicity $N_R$ within a restricted range still fluctuates due to binomial sampling.
+This residual fluctuation induces a downward shift in $v_0(\pT)$, moving the zero-crossing point from $\pTc\approx\lr{[\pT]}$ to $\pTc\approx \lr{[\pT]}_R$.
+Figure~\ref{fig:6}a confirms this expectation: measurements of $v_{0,R}(\pT)$ based on $n_R(\pT)$ show clear dependence on the $\pT$ range used for normalization, with zero-crossing points shifting systematically with the range choice.
+A nearly constant difference is indeed observed between ATLAS and ALICE measurements~\cite{Du:2025dpu}.
+However, Fig.~\ref{fig:6}b demonstrates that applying the offset correction from Eq.~\eqref{eq:7a} collapses these curves onto a common baseline, validating our prediction.

+These results demonstrate that the location of the zero-crossing point of $v_0(\pT)$ is purely a kinematic effect determined by the average spectrum $\lr{n(\pT)}$ in the normalization range, and does not reflect genuine dynamical radial flow fluctuations.
+This has important implications for comparing $v_0(\pT)$ measurements across different experiments: direct comparison of absolute values is meaningless unless measurements are corrected to a common normalization range or, equivalently, vertically shifted to align their zero-crossing points.

-{\bf Summary and discussion} Event-by-event fluctuations of final-particle particle spectrum $N(\pT)$ serve as a sensitive probe of the collective radial flow in the quark-gluon plasma.
-Experimentally, these fluctuations are accessed using the observable $v_0(\pT)$ (or $v_0'(\pT)$), which chracterizes the correlation between the normalized spectrum $n(\pT)$ (or the original spectrum $N(\pT)$) and the event-by-event spectral shape, encoded in the average transverse momentum $[\pT]$.
-These spectral fluctuations can be decomposed into contributions from global multiplicity fluctuations ($\delta N$, $N = \int N(\pT) d\pT$) and local spectral shape fluctuations ($\delta n(\pT)$, $n(\pT) = N(\pT)/N$):
+{\bf Discussion and summary} Event-by-event fluctuations in the final particle spectrum $N(\pT)$ serve as a sensitive probe of collective radial flow in the quark-gluon plasma.
+Experimentally, these fluctuations are accessed through the observable $v_0(\pT)$ (or $v_0'(\pT)$), which characterizes the correlation between the normalized spectrum $n(\pT)$ (or the unnormalized spectrum $N(\pT)$) and the event-by-event spectral shape, encoded in the average transverse momentum $[\pT]$.
+The spectral fluctuations can be decomposed into contributions from global multiplicity fluctuations and local spectral shape fluctuations:

-Using the HIJING model, we investigated the interplay betwewen $\delta N$ and $\delta n(\pT)$, and the impact of non-flow correlations on $v_0(\pT)$ using the HIJING model.
-The extracted $v_0(\pT)$ exhibits a monotonic increase with $\pT$ and and a strong dependence on the $\pT$ range used to calculate $[\pT]$, consistent with the dominance of non-flow.
-We found that $\delta N$ and hence $v_0'(\pT)$ are sensitive to the event activity variable used for centrality classification and is impacted by possible autocorrelation effects, while $v_0(\pT)$ is sensitive to the $\pT$ range over which $n(\pT)$ is defined.
-However, all these different formulations are related by a constant offset reflecting variations in $N$ and its correlation with $[\pT]$.
-Nevertheless, the integrated $[\pT]$ fluctuations are insensitive to these offsets (see Appendix B).
-Therefore, we conclude that the dynamical differential information of $v_0(\pT)$ is meaningful only up to a constant baseline determined by global multiplicity fluctuations.

-To mitigate the ambiguity between the global multiplicity fluctuation and spectral shape fluctuations, we propose to use the derivative of $v_0(\pT)$ to describe the radial flow fluctuations: